chucknorris/uppercut/README.markdown

 * Adding in support for StorEvil.

 ==1.4.1.0==
+* FIX: Issue 40 - customizations fail when the folder path has build in it more than once - see http://code.google.com/p/uppercut/issues/detail?id=40 for details.
+(418)
 * FIX: Issue 39 - The detailed build.log is not being written to sometimes - see http://code.google.com/p/uppercut/issues/detail?id=39 for details.
 (415)

 ==1.4.0.0==